muratk5n/thirdwave/en/README.md

 ---

-WION just called Pakistan a terrorist state 😂 Ok I see your bias..
+WION just called Pakistan a 'terrorist state' 😂 Ok I see your bias..

 ---